Data-Driven Distributionally Robust Optimal Control with State-Dependent Noise: Experiments

 \subsection{Comparison with iLQG}

-Once the reference distribution $q$ and KL divergence bound $d$ have been estimated using our proposed data-driven approaches, we can implement the D3ROC.
-We use the implementation of DROC based on \cite{nishimura2021rat} with Julia, where the outer loop minimization over the risk-sensitive parameter $\theta$ is carried out using the cross-entropy method.
-Further details about the implementation can be found in \cite{nishimura2021rat}.

-To evaluate the performance of our proposed D3ROC approach, we conducted a numerical example in comparison to the iLQG \cite{athans1971role} control approach, which is a risk-neutral control approach.
-The experiment involves a car-like robot starting at position $x=5.0\ m$, $y=5.0\ m$ with yaw angle $-0.75\pi$ and velocity $0.0$, and navigating to the origin under unknown noise using D3ROC and iLQG.
-Both control approaches are executed as a MPC in a receding horizon manner for 22 iterations.
-To ensure accuracy, we conduct 15 runs for each true noise distribution, and the resulting paths of the robot under noise $p^{(b)}$ are plotted in Fig. \ref{fig:xycompare}.

-As shown in Fig. \ref{fig:xycompare}, the robot is able to approach the origin using both control approaches, but overall, the distance to the origin is smaller under D3ROC and the paths are more compact when the robot gets closer to the origin under D3ROC.
-The plot also reveals that the robot tends to navigate around the region $2.0\ m \leq x \leq 3.0 m $ and $2.0\ m \leq y \leq 3.0 m $ under D3ROC.
-This behavior can be attributed to the fact that the DROC approach is more risk-averse and tends to avoid regions of higher noise variance.
-In contrast, the robot paths are more divergent under iLQG in the region $2.0\ m \leq x \leq 3.0 m $ and $2.0\ m \leq y \leq 3.0 m $.
-All these observations indicate that D3ROC has superior performance in handling unknown noise compared with iLQG.
+We compared the performance of \ours~with the risk-neutral control approach iLQG \cite{athans1971role}.
+The robot's initial state was $x=5.0\ m$, $y=5.0\ m$ with a yaw angle of $-0.75\pi$ and velocity of zero.
+The objective was to navigate to the origin under unknown noise.
+Both control approaches were executed as a MPC for 22 iterations.
+To ensure accuracy, we performed 15 runs for each true noise distribution, and the resulting paths of the robot under noise $p^{(b)}$ are plotted in Fig. \ref{fig:xycompare}.
+Both control approaches enable the robot to approach the origin.
+However, \ours~outperforms iLQG with smaller distances to the origin and more compact paths as the robot gets closer.
+The plot also reveals \ours's risk-averse behavior, leading the robot to navigate around the region $2.0 \leq x \leq 3.0\ m $ and $2.0 \leq y \leq 3.0\ m $ to avoid areas with higher noise variance.
+In contrast, iLQG results in more divergent paths, passing through the region $2.0 \leq x \leq 3.0\ m $ and $2.0 \leq y \leq 3.0\ m $.

-Furthermore, we display the mean distance between the final position of the robot and the origin of these multiple runs under different $p$ in Table \ref{comp-table}.
-The mean distances under iLQG for $p^{(a)}$, $p^{(b)}$, and $p^{(c)}$ are $0.37\ m$, $0.36\ m$, and $0.33\ m$, respectively.
-The mean distances under D3ROC for $p^{(a)}$, $p^{(b)}$, and $p^{(c)}$ are $0.25\ m$, $0.17\ m$, and $0.28\ m$, respectively.
-The mean distances to the origin under D3ROC are $67.6\%$, $47.2\%$, and $84.8\%$ of the mean distances under iLQG for the three different true noise distributions, respectively.
-The standard deviations of the final distance are also lower under D3ROC.
-This finding further supports the effectiveness of our proposed data-driven approach D3ROC, as well as the ability of our approach to handle different true noise distributions.
+Additionally, we present the mean distance between the final position of the robot and the origin for multiple runs under different true noise distributions $p$ in Table \ref{comp-table}.
+It is evident that the mean final distances and their corresponding standard deviations are smaller under \ours~compared to iLQG.
+This finding further supports the effectiveness of our proposed data-driven approach, \ours, and demonstrates its ability to successfully handle various true noise distributions.